openhive-network/HAfAH/README.md

 ### 1. Info

-1. Run python HAfAH (in this example on port 8095)
-2. Run postgREST HAfAH (in this example on port 3000)
+1. Run postgREST HAfAH (in this example on port 3000)
-3. Run hived (in this example on http port 8091)
+2. Run hived (in this example on http port 8091)
-4. Start load tests by executing:
+3. Start load tests by executing:

 `./tests/performance_test.py` script.